ALLRiPPED/tamoplus/README.md

 ### TAMO+ Credits
 The Halloween theme, music, splash, and videoloading screens are from the build [32GB]-Halloween.Candy.RPI4.2gb.4gb-Scoony and DB Project<br>
 The Christmas theme, music, splash, and videoloading screens are from the build [32gb]-Christmas.Pi.RPI4-Scoony.Hursty, though I did shorten the splashscreen down from 2 minutes 38 seconds to 1 minute 40 seconds<br>
-Diablos Arcade by the [Retro-Devils](https://github.com/Retro-Devils/Devils-Pi "Diablos Arcade")<br>
+Diablos Arcade and Neon INAD by the [Retro-Devils](https://github.com/Retro-Devils/Devils-Pi "Retro-Devils")<br>
 Pistolero by [Kio Dieken](https://www.youtube.com/c/kiodiekin "Kio Dieken")<br>
 [Dwayne Hurst](https://github.com/retrohursty69 "Dwayne Hurst") for every thing he has done with themes, which some are included in tamo+.<br>
 Version 1.00 - thepitster<br>